ISaySalmonYouSayYes/Research_Plan_MSc/simulate_exp.md

 1. **events:** Record what just happened.
 2. **to_do_list:** Record what should do next.

 I expect what happened(events) would impact the reaction between two characters.
-On top of that, characters would follow to-do list to plan there next step...or probably not?
+On top of that, characters should decide what to do next basing on the to-do list...or probably not?
 Even real human beings cannot follow it www